qinguorui2001/tp/docs/DeveloperGuide.md

 Step 1.
 The user executes `list` command to see the current list of persons.

 Step 2.
 The user executes `give 2 d/Assignment 1 by/ 03/11/2021` command to add assignment to the second person in the specified module.
-When `Command#execute` is called, the `give 2...` command will filter out persons in the current displayed list with `INDEX` 2 and add the specified assignment to this person if he or she exists and does not have that assignment.
+When `Command#execute` is called, the `give 2...` command will filter out persons in the currently displayed list with `INDEX` 2 and add the specified assignment to this person if he or she exists and does not have that assignment.